Spanish Americans: New Mexico

 Hispanos of New Mexico (less commonly referred to as Neomexicanos or Nuevomexicanos) are descendants of Spanish and Mexican colonists who settled the area of New Mexico and Southern Colorado.
 Most made the journey from New Spain, now principally modern Mexico.
 The vast majority of these settlers married and mixed with the local indigenous people of New Mexico.
 Like the Californios and Tejanos, the descendants of these early settlers still retain a community of thousands of people in this state and that of southern Colorado.

+San Miguel Spanish Mission in Santa Fe.

 New Mexico belonged to Spain for most of its modern history (16th century – 1821) and later to Mexico (1821–1848).
 The original name of the region was Santa Fé de Nuevo Mexico.
 The descendants of the settlers still retain a community of thousands of people in this state.
 Also, there is a community of Nuevomexicanos in Southern Colorado, due to shared colonial history.

 Currently, the majority of the Nuevomexicano population is distributed between New Mexico and Southern Colorado.
 Most of the Nuevomexicanos that live in New Mexico live in the northern half of the state.
 There are hundreds of thousands of Nuevomexicanos living in New Mexico.
 Those who claim to be descendants of the first Hispanic settlers in this state currently account as the first predominant ancestry in the state.

 There is also a community of people in Southern Colorado descended from Nuevomexicanos that migrated there in the 19th century.
 The stories and language of the Nuevomexicanos from Northern New Mexico and Southern Colorado were studied by Nuevomexicano ethnographer, linguist, and folklorist Juan Bautista Rael and Aurelio Espinosa.

+The Palace of the Governors in Santa Fe, one of the oldest public buildings in the United States, built during the Spanish rule.

+The origins of the Nuevomexicano community date back to the arrival of Spanish colonists led by Juan de Oñate in 1598, who established the first permanent Spanish settlements in the region.
+In 1610, Santa Fe was founded as the capital of Santa Fe de Nuevo México and became one of the oldest continuously inhabited cities in the present-day United States.
+Due in part to the region's relative geographic isolation, many traditions of Spanish origin, including architectural styles, religious celebrations, folk customs, and varieties of New Mexican Spanish, were preserved for centuries and continue to form an important part of the state's cultural identity.

+Many New Mexican Hispanos trace their ancestry directly to these early settlers, preserving a distinct cultural heritage that includes traditions, architecture, religious practices, and varieties of New Mexican Spanish.